frengkys/k-try/readme.md

 # K-TRY

-There is two folder, algorithm created with php and basic_code with laravel. basic_code is used to make REST API service
+There are two folder, algorithm created with php and basic_code with laravel. basic_code is used to make REST API service

 ### Tech